-7.3.2.4 Asset Management and inspections
+7.3.4 Asset Management and inspections

 Asset Management and inspections consists of monitoring and maintaining the system.
 This includes conducting system patrols, leveraging technological inspections tools, and managing maintenance.
 BVES categorizes these activities into two types of initiatives: (1) System Inspection and Maintenance Plan (Inspections) and (2) Electrical Preventative Maintenance Program (PM Program).
+These are spread across the WMP initiative category in accordance to the activity definitions.